javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 # Functions

-Quite often we need to perform a similar action in many places of the script.
+Quite often we find ourselves in need to execute the same action multiple times throughout the script.

 For example, we need to show a nice-looking message when a visitor logs in, logs out and maybe somewhere else.

 Functions are the main "building blocks" of the program.
-They allow the code to be called many times without repetition.
+They allow the code to be executed multiple times without repeating the code again and again.

 We've already seen examples of built-in functions, like `alert(message)`, `prompt(message, default)` and `confirm(question)`.
 But we can create functions of our own as well.